 - Seven unique broadcast days over the last 30 days

 - An average of three viewers per broadcast

-Once you reach Affiliate status, you’re able to participate in different revenue sharing aspects of Twitch, which include Bits, tips, subscriptions, ads, and buying games.
-But you also get access to fantastic perks like uploading emotes and sub badges, which help entice viewers to engage in some of the revenue sharing incentives like subscriptions.
+Once you reach Affiliate status, you’re able to use a few of Twitch’s features for monetizing a channel, including Bits, subscriptions, and ads.
+But you also get access to perks like uploading emotes and sub badges, which help entice viewers to engage in some of the revenue sharing incentives like subscriptions.

 Here’s everything you need to know about how to make money by streaming on Twitch.

 Viewers can cheer for amazing plays or incentivize the streamer to read out a special message by using Bits.
 They can be bought through Twitch and each Bit translates to $0.01 for the streamer.

 Bits can be given in the range of one to thousands.
 At certain tiers, they can unlock perks such as a Bit Badge and even emotes for the channel.
 Some Bit tiers can be unlocked to provide Bit donors with special emotes that you upload to the channel, a new feature that’s being rolled out to all Affiliates.

 Here’s a more thorough explanation of how Bits work on Twitch.

 Using PayPal and Twitch panels, streamers can integrate a donation button into the panels that viewers can send money to.
 There’s even an overlay system you can use via Streamlabs OBS that will showcase all of the Bits and donations as visual art on your channel if you wish.

 The point of the donation button is to be able to accept 100 percent of the money that viewers want to throw at you for things such as new equipment, maybe to fund an upcoming trip, or just because they’re enjoying your channel.